rsta2/circle/README.md

 Base library

-* CSPIMaster: Driver for SPI0 master device.
+* CBcmRandomNumberGenerator: Driver for the built-in hardware random number generator.

 The available Circle classes are listed in the file *doc/classes.txt*.
+If you have doxygen installed on your computer you can build a class documentation in *doc/html/* using:

+`./makedoc`

+At the moment there are only a few classes described in detail for doxygen.